 If you and your family live an active lifestyle and want a true companion for your home who will love you endlessly, the Silky Terrier is an excellent option.
 They will provide a lot of entertainment and fun, and as long as you have the time to commit to exercise and grooming, these dogs will fit right in with you and your family.

 - Silky Terrier Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Silky Terrier
+- Temperament & Intelligence of the Silky Terrier

 - Things to Know When Owning a Silky Terrier